 To purchase a pylon racer, simply contact Paul Lashbrook and indicate if you need a kit.
 Pricing information will be communicated as prices are subject to change due to the cost and availability of materials.
 We do everything we can to keep the prices as low as possible to support the racing efforts of the South Bend RC Club.

-- Open to any current AMA Member
+- Open to any current SBRC Member

 - New Pilots are welcome and encouraged to get involved anytime during the racing season

 - Starting Official announces competitors for the next heat.